Three Easy Steps to Certification

 Please be aware that although programs may meet requirements set forth by other state boards of nursing, they may not meet the Nephrology Nursing Certification Commission criteria.

-Both the CNN paper-and-pencil exam and the CNN computer-based exam consist of 150 questions and must be completed in three (3) hours.
+The CNN exam consists of 150 questions and must be completed in three (3) hours.
 A correct response rate of no less than 70% is required to pass the exam.

 |CBT 90-day Extension||